humblec/gluster-containers/README.md

  - /etc/glusterfs
  - /var/lib/glusterd
  - /var/log/glusterfs

-Also, ensure they are empty to avoid any conflicts.
+Ensure all the above directories are empty to avoid any conflicts.

+Also, ntp service like chronyd / ntpd service needs to be started in the host.
+This way all the gluster containers started will be time synchronized.

 Now run the following command:

 ~~~